 Activity grouping allows you to automatically group activities using a number of different factors (explained below).
 In order to start, you need to select at least one matter.
 Once you select the matter(s), all activities from that matter will be automatically added.
 After selecting the matter(s), you can also add additional activities manually.

 Once you've added the matter(s) and activities, you need to create the groups.
 In order for the grouping to work, each group needs at least one activity to start with.
+The more activities you add to each group yourself the more accurate the auto grouping function will be.

 Select the factor you want to use for your grouping (matter is used for this example), and click "Autogroup".